geoscixyz/em/content/geophysical_surveys/dcr/interpretation.rst

     (Top) Similar two-sphere model as presented in :numref:`DCR_TwoSphere_Simple` but with near surface anomalies added.
     (Bottom) Pseudo-section of apparent conductivity (log10), showing high frequency content propagating down the pantleg.

 Direct interpretation of a pseudo-section becomes even more challenging when dealing with complicated conductivity structures, as exemplified by the scenario presented in :numref:`DCR_TwoSphere_wJunk`.
 The model contains the same two-sphere anomalies buried at depth, but this time also include near surface anomalies.
-The resulting pseudosection shows high frequency variations that seems to be propagating at depth, yet they are the result of small shallow conductors.
+The resulting pseudo-section shows high frequency variations that seems to be propagating at depth, yet they are the result of small shallow conductors.
 Extracting information about the conductivity structure requires the data to be inverted.

  .. figure:: images/TwoSphere_Inv2D_DOI.png